sciencePeptideDeck

 Procurement

-Most people tolerate PT-141 just fine at lower doses.
+Most people tolerate PT-141 just fine at lower doses — consistent with the general finding that peptides are safe when used responsibly.
 But about 40% experience nausea at some point, and a handful of less-common effects — including some that are genuinely worth monitoring — can catch people off guard.
 This breakdown covers everything so you know what you're actually getting into.

 🔑 Key Takeaways

-• Nausea is the most common side effect, affecting roughly 40% of users — usually mild and peaking 1–2 hours after injection
+• Nausea is the #1 PT-141 side effect, affecting roughly 40% of users — usually mild and peaking 1–2 hours after injection

 • Facial flushing, headache, and spontaneous erections in men are common at doses above 1mg